What is Team science?

 Things to consider

 - Collaborative Agreement Template: A list of questions to guide you as you and your team negotiate shared expectations for research team members prior to the start of research.

 - Why Collaborate and why now?

-- Interdisciplinary Research Management Often large interdisciplinary teams pose specific challenges to project management, this article poses a potential management framework that reflects the emergent difficulties associated with Team Science projects.
+- Interdisciplinary Research Management: Often large interdisciplinary teams pose specific challenges to project management.
+This article proposes a potential management framework that reflects the emergent difficulties associated with team science projects.